 Selection Process for Teaching Awards

 Using the criteria identified above, the Department Chair ranks awardees from among those recommended.
 The number of awards is designated by the Dean of the Graduate School of Arts and Sciences.
 All recommendations should be forwarded to the Associate Dean of Graduate Student Services by Department Chairs with accompanying documentation by March 15th.
 The Associate Dean then forwards award decisions to the Dean of the Graduate School of Arts and Sciences, who notifies the Chairs of each department of the final recipients by early April.
 Awards are distributed at a ceremony conducted by the Graduate School of Arts and Sciences in early May.
 Individual faculty are requested to accompany awardees at this ceremony.
-Department Chairs should forward the name of a faculty member who might accompany the student at the ceremony to the Associate Dean.
+Department Chairs should forward the name of a faculty member who might accompany the student at the ceremony to the Associate Dean of Graduate Studies.

 Students who receive the Diversity Fellowship are expected to be engaged in full-time study, and may not hold additional employment or additional fellowships during the academic years in which they hold the fellowship.